ziad-atef/Embedded-systems-design-questions/Final2021/AC/README.md

     // compressors
     pinMode(Compressor1, OUTPUT);
     pinMode(Compressor2, OUTPUT);
-    // fans
-    pinMode(Fan1, OUTPUT);
-    pinMode(Fan2, OUTPUT);
     // error LED
-    pinMode(Error_LED, OUTPUT);
+    pinMode(ALERT_LED, OUTPUT);
-    // Note that, we don't need to set the direction of the temperature sensors(analog pins), since they are already set to input.
+    // Note that, we don't need to set the direction of the temperature sensors nor the fans (analog pins), since they are already set to input.
 }
 ```
 </details>